 • How far you’re willing to travel (or the geographic area you plan to serve)

-• Where you expect to find business (such as healthcare facilities, schools, small law firms, banks and military installations)
+• Where you expect to find business and customers (such as healthcare facilities, schools, small law firms, banks and military installations)

 • How you plan to market your services